Clay County DWI Court Process

 Second Offense

-• IID: Installation of an IID is typically required.
+• Mandatory IID: Installation of an Ignition Interlock Device (IID) is typically mandatory for repeat offenders.

 Third Offense

-A third DUI offense in North Carolina can be charged as a felony, leading to even more severe penalties, including:
+A third DUI offense in North Carolina can be charged as a felony, depending on the circumstances.

 Court Programs in Clay County